gc1523/raytracing/README.md

 - Basic ray tracing functionality
 - Support for different materials (lambertian, metal, dielectric)
 - Camera with defocus blur and depth of field
+- Multi-threaded image generation
+- Video generation based off of the idea of moving the camera around and stitching stills together

 # Some example images